LordR31/CPP-Terminal-Database/README.md

 The last steps are similar to the Linux method.

-Go into the root folder of the project and create a build folder and use the CMake command:
+Go into the root folder of the project and run the CMake command with the windows preset

-`mkdir build`

-`cmake -B build -S src -DCMAKE_TOOLCHAIN_FILE="*path/to/vcpkg*/scripts/buildsystems/vcpkg.cmake"`
+`cmake --preset windows`

-Navigate into the build folder
+Navigate into the build folder and run the build command

 `cd build`

-And run the build commad

 `cmake --build .`

 This will create the app executable and dependencies in the root folder.
-To run the app simply go out of the build folder and use the command:
+From here, simply go out of the build folder and run the app:

 `cd ..`